edTPA - Educative Teacher Performance Assessment

 Pearson's guidelines for confidentiality and security.

 The cut scores in this document represent the minimum scores needed to pass as well as the mastery scores, which indicates that there are 3 possible categories a candidate can fall under: no pass, pass, and mastery.
-All students should be setting their goal to reach mastery, and plan lessons and assessments with the intent of scoring a 5 on each rubric.
+All students should be setting their goal to reach mastery, and plan lessons and assessments with the intent of scoring above a 3 on each rubric.
 Being able to tell an administrator in an interview that you achieved "mastery" on your edTPA portfolio is worth noting.

 Letters to Cooperating Teacher and Supervisor